FAQs

 Classification societies

-A Recognized Organization is an authorized organization that performs statutory requirements on behalf of a vessel’s flag state.
-While typically a Classification Society, in the case of the IMO DCS, independent verifiers have been authorized by some flag states.
+A Recognized Organization is an authorised organisation that performs statutory requirements on behalf of a vessel’s flag state.
+While typically a Classification Society, in the case of the IMO DCS, independent verifiers have been authorised by some flag states.
 This specific list of RO’s may differ from flag state to flag state.

 Classification societies are members of the International Association of Classification Societies (IACS) and as such can work together to share the data (and have done so in other contexts).